 There are many ways to create your crochet shoes.
-Here I will start with the most basic shoe shape.
-This how-to crochet tutorial is not a pattern, but rather a step-by-step explanation on the construct of the crochet shoes.
+To me this is the most basic shoe shape.
+This is both a how-to shape the crochet shoe as well as a pattern.

-This basic shoe shape in not the prettiest but is very fitting and comfy.
-And a good easy way to start on the crocheted shoe journey.
+This basic shoe shape can be made very fitting and comfy.
+This is a good easy way to start on the crocheted shoe journey.

 In the steps below, I will specify exact numbers/sizes.
 They are specifically for this example only.
-You will probably end up with different feet, shoe sizes, yarn used, etc.
+You will probably have different hook, shoe sizes, yarn used, etc.

-FYI: In this example, I used 5mm hook with compatible yarn thickness.
+FYI: In this example, I used 4mm hook with yarn that was approximately 8-10ply..

 I am assuming you already know how to crochet and most of the terms are familiar to you.